code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-09-spring-ws-soap-header-example.md

 The setup of the project is based on a previous [Spring SOAP web service example]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex){:target="_blank"}.

-As the sample ticketing WSDL does not contain any SOAP headers we will add them in the context of this tutorial.
-For this example we define an <var>'isGoldClubMember'</var> and <var>'promotionalCode'</var> element that is available on the request.
+As the sample ticketing WSDL does not contain any SOAP header we will add an <var>'isGoldClubMember'</var> element in the context of this tutorial.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>